Junkers A50 Junior: Design

 of the fuselage.
 The elevator, rudder and ailerons all used ball bearings, which were relatively easy to operate and service.
 The aircraft's proportionally large flight control surfaces, thus only necessitating slight deflections, were actuated using a series of adjustable push rods.
 The forces and deflections of the control stick and rudder bar were harmonised.
 Contemporary reviews highlighted the A50 Junior’s handling qualities, noting its suitability for pilot training.

 The aircraft could be alternatively furnished with either conventional landing gear, skis or floats without the use of any special fittings.
-The floats were relatively large, to the extent that the aircraft could remain afloat if only one of them were to be attached; to maximise buoyancy in the even of damage, the floats had internal bulkheads that formed multiple water-tight compartments.
+The floats were relatively large, to the extent that the aircraft could remain afloat if only one of them were to be attached; to maximise buoyancy in the event of damage, the floats had internal bulkheads that formed multiple water-tight compartments.
 Whichever undercarriage was opted for, it would be attached to supporting points underneath the centre section of the wing.
-The landing gear had a relatively wide track, which reduced the likelihood of the winds making contact with the ground, and lacked a continuous axle, which hindered ground movements in the presence of long grass or undergrowth.
+The landing gear had a relatively wide track, which reduced the likelihood of the wings making contact with the ground, and lacked a continuous axle, which hindered ground movements in the presence of long grass or undergrowth.
 The rudder effectively offset the traditional manoeuvrability penalty incurred by the use of wide track landing gear.
 The wheels were relatively large and sturdy, and thus suitable for use on unprepared or austere airstrips.
 Furthermore, the landing gear was furnished with rubber-cable style shock absorbers that were designed for durability.

 It was typically powered by a single Armstrong Siddeley Genet II air-cooled radial engine, which was mounted on an easily-removable frame upon the forward bulkhead, which functioned as a firewall.
 It possessed considerable reserve power and reliability, which led to its selection to power the aircraft.
 The engine was enclosed by smooth sheet duralumin that left only the cylinder heads exposed.
 The propeller was directly-driven by the engine.
 A special starter that involved the injection of atomized fuel into the intake manifold and a light magneto.
 Fuel was stored in two primary tanks in the centre section of the aircraft; it was supplied to a single gravity tank via a fuel pump.
 The oil tank was directly adjacent to the gravity tank.